-A new review study, published this week, assessed the evidence regarding the effectiveness and safety of statin drugs in essentially healthy people.
+A new review study, published this week, assessed the evidence regarding the effectiveness and safety of statins in essentially healthy people.
 This was a big story for anyone with an interest in cholesterol and drug therapy, and it culminated in me giving my take on the review and other pertinent cholesterol-related matters on Channel 4 news here in the UK (see video below).

 The review in question was published by the researchers from the Cochrane Collaboration.
 This international collective of researchers prides itself of conducting systematic, unbiased reviews of treatments.
 The point of this review, the researchers claimed, was to assess the risks and benefits of statin treatment in what is known as the ‘primary prevention’ setting.
 This essentially means giving statins to individuals who exhibit no evidence of arterial disease and have no history of a heart attack and/or stroke.
 In so-called ‘secondary prevention’, statins are given to people with known arterial disease and/or a history of heart attack and/or stroke.